Cody Davis

-Cody Davis (born June 6, 1989) is an American football safety for the New England Patriots of the National Football League (NFL).
-He was signed as an undrafted free agent by the St. Louis Rams in 2013.
-He also played for the Jacksonville Jaguars.
-He played college football at Texas Tech.
+Cody Davis (born June 6, 1989) is an American former professional football player who was a safety in the National Football League (NFL).
+He played college football for the Texas Tech Red Raiders and was signed as an undrafted free agent by the St. Louis Rams in 2013.
+He also played in the NFL for the Jacksonville Jaguars and New England Patriots.

-Early years
+Early life

-Davis attended Stephenville High School in Stephenville, Texas, and he helped lead the school to a combined 33-5 record during his three years as a starter in the defensive backfield.
+Davis attended Stephenville High School in Stephenville, Texas, and he helped lead the school to a combined 33–5 record during his three years as a starter in the defensive backfield.
 He was named an Associated Press Class 4A Second-team All-state selection, and was voted the District 8-4A Defensive MVP after a senior season.
 That year, he made 109 tackles, (five for losses), 11 pass breakups and four forced fumbles.
 As a junior, he was a First-team Class 4A All-State pick by both the AP and the Texas Sports Writers' Association as a junior in 2007, after making up 99 tackles, 21 pass break-ups, nine interceptions, seven forced fumbles and four fumble recoveries.
 He was inducted into the Stephenville High School Hall of Fame on September 26, 2014.